gian793/stm32h7-cppLibrary/mxLog/README.md

 ## mxLog

-This is a light-weight logging with deferenced output stream done in background.
+This is a light-weight logging with deferenced output streamed in background.
 Compile-time format string const evaluated.
 Restrictions:
   - Only 1 parameter allowed for log function call.